flavioccf/bytebank_2_alura/README.md

 # ByteBank 2

-Flutter project designed to follow the steps of Alura Course - **Flutter with Web API**.
+Flutter project designed to follow the steps of Alura's courses - **Flutter App with Web API** and **Flutter App with Internal Storage**.

 ## Getting Started